jiwalker-usgs/version-control-presentation/README.md

-# version-control-presentation
+# Version Control

-Presentation on version control and git
+A presentation on version control for the TSWG, [view here](https://rawgit.com)